MENSA: A Multi-Event Network for Survival Analysis with Trajectory-based Likelihood Estimation: Proof of non-proportional hazards

 This section addresses how the proposed method overcomes the limitations associated with the proportional hazards assumption~\citep{cox_regression_1972}.
 We begin by reviewing how a traditional Weibull distribution adheres to the proportional hazards property and then show, intuitively, why MENSA, which uses a mixture of Weibull distributions, does not meet this assumption.

 It is well-established that the Weibull distribution satisfies the proportional hazards assumption when its shape parameter, $\eta$, is independent of the covariates $\bm{x}^{(i)}$~\citep{klein2006survival}.
-The probability density function (PDF), cumulative distribution function (CDF), survival function, and hazard function for a Weibull distribution are given by:
+The PDF, CDF, survival function, and hazard function for a Weibull distribution are given by:

 To demonstrate that the Weibull distribution satisfies the proportional hazards assumption, we parameterize the scale parameter, $\beta$, as a function of the covariates $\bm{x}^{(i)}$:

 where $\beta_0$ is the baseline scale parameter, and $\gamma$ is a vector of regression coefficients.
 Substituting $\beta(\bm{x}^{(i)})$ into the hazard function yields: